PhoenixTales/phoenix-docs/appendix/behind-the-scenes/team.md

 ---

 ## PHOENIX NEST

-// Inner Circle
+// Inner Circle {: .first-comment }

 ![Flosha](/appendix/behind-the-scenes/team/flosha-sm.png)

 ### Flosha (Florian)

-// Project Leader
+// Project Leader {: .second-comment }
-// Creative Director
+// Creative Director {: .third-comment }

 #### Who are you?
 I am an acrobat from Germany with a focus on Hand to Hand.